-Applicants conducting research out of non-approved sites (e.g. hospital) must nominate an approved host institute and all finances must be managed by this institute.
+Applicants conducting research out of non-approved sites (e.g. a hospital) must nominate an approved host institution, and all finances must be managed by this institution.

-2.3.
-Patient and Stakeholder Involvement
+2.4 Public and Patient Involvement

 The Irish Cancer Society is dedicated to putting patients, families, survivors, supporters, and the public at the very heart of what we do.
 Public and Patient Involvement (PPI) in the research process ensures that research is meaningful and of benefit to those affected by cancer.
 PPI can be involved at any stage of a research project, from development and design to interpretation and dissemination.